 In another arrangement, a multifamily lender makes a mezzanine loan to the mezzanine borrower at the same time that it makes a mortgage loan to the mortgage borrower.
 The lender then transfers the mortgage loan to us in exchange for cash or an MBS and transfers the mezzanine loan to us for cash.
 We immediately sell the mezzanine loan to an unaffiliated third-party mezzanine investor.
 Under this arrangement, we may be required to purchase the mezzanine loan if both we and the mezzanine lender determine that the mezzanine loan was not underwritten in accordance with certain pre-approved underwriting standards.
 Our obligation to purchase the mezzanine loan is in effect for only a limited period after the mezzanine loan has been sold to the mezzanine lender.
-If we purchase the mezzanine loan and the mezzanine borrower then defaults, we may foreclose on the equity ownership interests in the mortgage borrower.
+If we purchase the mezzanine loan and the mezzanine borrower then defaults, we may foreclose on the equity ownership interests in the mortgage borrower that were owned by the mezzanine borrower.
+We will then become the owner of the equity interests in the mortgage borrower.